sulu-one/sulu/README.md

 ### Write your own package

-To write your own package you need a simple node module with the following structure.
+1. You need a simple node module with the following structure.
 ```javascript
 var remote = require('electron').remote;